myrual/mixin-network-snapshot-golang/README.md

 curl -d '{"currency":"ETH", "amount":0.001, "customerid":"client1245", "webhookurl":":9090/123", "expiredafter":60}' -H "Content-Type: application/json" 127.0.0.1:8080/charges

 ```
-The command just tell the program to create a ETH charge address for client id "client1245", visit localhost:9090/123 when user paid in 60 minutes.
+The command just tell the program to create a ETH charge address for customer id "client1245", visit localhost:9090/123 when user paid enough asset to the address in 60 minutes.

 the result of the command will be
 ```json